 Who is your biggest inspiration in the film industry and what kind of actor would you like to be?

 My biggest inspiration is Phillip Seymour Hoffman.
-I love how he melds into every role, and has the ability to alter his appearance so much that you cannot recognize him.
-I remember seeing, "The Big Lebowski," and begin amazed to find out that he was the butler.
-It was such a funny role for such a dramatic actor!
+I love how he savored every aspect of a role, and had the ability to alter his appearance so much that you couldn't recognize him.
+I remember seeing, "The Big Lebowski," and being amazed to find out that he was the butler.
+It was such a hilarious role for such a dramatic actor.
 Coming in a close second is Tom Hardy.
 I admire that he is able to convey so much about his character in the smallest of gestures.
 The mental and emotional background is vividly apparent in the simplest motions that he makes.
 I want to be an actor like these two: someone who can meld with another mind and can convey the mental and emotional life of the character with every word and activity.
+I also have a man-crush on Brad Pitt.

 What is your favorite Movie?
 TV Show?

 My favorite movie is, "Akira."
-The visuals and music in it are astoundingly beautiful, and the story is complicated and tragic.
-I like that you finish the movie feeling a sense of anger and compassion for the main character.
-Life is rarely simple, and movies like this give a profound reflection of it.
+The visuals and music in it are incredible, and the story is complex.
+I was carried away when I saw this movie for the first time.
 My favorite TV show is, "True Detective."
-The identified strongly with the character that Matthew McConaughey played, and the sci-fi/noir story was right up my alley.
+I identified with Matthew McConaughey's character, and the sci-fi/noir story was right up my alley.

 What is your favorite Book?

 I like Gambit.
 All of the X-Men are great.
-They have unique superhuman powers, but their powers don't make them transcendent, but rather outcasts.
-The whole story behind the X-Men is of them trying to find their place in the world.
-And I like how none of them get along.
-It's like superhero 90210.
-Gambit is the best because he's seductive and a loner among loners.
+They have superhuman powers, but their powers make them outcasts rather than idols.
+It's almost more of a curse than a blessing.
+And Gambit is the best because he's seductive and a loner.